The official curriculum of the program may be found in the current Graduate Calendar.

 |This course provides students with an understanding of the range of research methods applicable to public policy and administration, encourages them to think critically about research methods and approaches, and assists them in developing concrete research strategies.
 The topics covered include research design, quantitative and qualitative modes of inquiry, measurement, statistical analysis, survey research, content analysis, field research, archival and documentation research, the case study approach, and historical and comparative research.
 The course examines these various methods and statistical techniques in the context of how they are used in public policy and public administration.|

 - Six courses from the electives listed below.

 - Four courses from the electives listed below plus a Major Research Paper

 The Major Research Paper (MRP) is a sustained exploration of a practical, empirical or theoretical question or problem.
-It may take the form of a critical review of the literature in a field, the exploration or synthesis of various points of view in a subject area, a work-based analysis, or a pilot study for a larger project.
-The MRP may be a research project that is narrower in scope, less sophisticated in methodology, or less complete in data gathering than would be required for a thesis.
+It may take the form of a critical review of the literature in a field; an analysis or evaluation of legislation or policy; an applied policy or public administration analysis; analysis of existing data; a comparative analysis; budgetary or financial analysis; or case study to gain more in-depth knowledge of a public policy or public administration topci.
+The MRP is generally narrower in scope, with less focus on primary research and data collection than would be required for a thesis.
 Unlike a thesis, it need not involve original research.
-Students are encouraged where possible to develop further a paper already written for a course.
 The MRP must follow the Master of Arts in Public Policy and Administration, Ryerson University, PDF fileMajor Research Paper Regulations, opens in new window.

 Normally, the MRP should be between 40 and 60 double-spaced pages in length.